pgRouting/pgrouting/doc/trsp/pgr_trspVia_withPoints.rst

 -------------------------------------------------------------------------------

 .. index::
-    single: trspVia_withPoints ; One Via - Proposed on v3.4
+    single: trspVia_withPoints ; One Via

 One Via
 ...............................................................................